autocrypt/autocrypt/doc/level1.rst

 The aggregate ``target-keys`` for the message is the merge of all recipient ``target-keys``.

-The aggregate ``ui-recommendation`` for the message is derived as
+The aggregate ``ui-recommendation`` for the message is derived in the following way (the earliest matching rule encountered below takes precedence over later rules):
-follows:

 1. If any recipient has a ``ui-recommendation`` of ``disable``, then the message's ``ui-recommendation`` is ``disable``.